kylegwilliam/byu-cs324/hw-fork-exec/README.md

 You can now close the right pane in tmux.
 Further commands will only use a single pane.

-Now would be a good time to review questions 7 and 8, both to confirm or update your answers and to check your understanding.
+Now would be a good time to review questions 7 through 9, both to confirm or update your answers and to check your understanding.

 # Part 5: File Descriptor Inheritance and File Description Sharing